Tips – Caring for Oil Paintings

 Solutions:

-- If you think your painting has a problem or you want to find out more about its condition contact a paintings conservator.
+1. If you think your painting has a problem or you want to find out more about its condition contact a painting conservator.

 Moving your painting

 Tears, holes, scratches and dents are most likely to happen when your painting is off the wall.
-If you plan ahead, these damages can usually be avoided.
-If you are decorating, store the painting out of the room before beginning work.
+If you plan, these damages can usually be avoided.
+Store the painting out of the room before beginning work if you are decorating.

 Make sure you have somewhere to put your painting before you move it:

-Make sure the painting is securely fitted into frame;
+• Make sure the painting is securely fitted into the frame;

 Hanging your painting